advert665/pdf-cbz-converter/README.md

 1) You will need to install [Ghostscript](https://ghostscript.com/releases/gsdnld.html) to process the files.

-2) Download the `pdf-cbz-converter.ps1` script to a folder on your computer. **You will need to 'unblock' it as it is unsigned.** To do this, right click on the file, click properties, and then check 'unblock' at the bottom of the menu.
+2) Download the `pdf-cbz-converter.ps1` script to a folder on your computer.

+3) You will need to 'unblock' the script as it is unsigned.
+To do this, right click on the file, click properties, and then check 'unblock' at the bottom of the menu.

-3) Run the following in PowerShell:
+4) Run the following in PowerShell:

 ```powershell
 ./PATH_TO_SCRIPT/pdf-cbz-converter.ps1
 ```
-4) A file selection window will appear.
+5) A file selection window will appear.
 Select multiple files using shift.

 ## Altering the script